kstenerud/concise-encoding/cbe-specification.md

 ### CBE Header

-The 4-byte header is composed of the characters `C`, `B`, `E`, and then a version number.
+The 3-byte header is composed of the characters `C`, `B`, `E`, which is then followed by the version number and top-level object.

-For example, a file encoded in CBE format version 1 would begin with the header `[43 42 45 01]`
+For example, a file encoded in CBE format version 1 would begin with the header `[43 42 45 01]`, followed by the top-level object.

 ### Encoded Object